kj4tmp/gatorcat/doc/README.md

 To provide windows support, GatorCAT depends on [npcap](https://npcap.com/).
 Npcap does not need to be installed to build for windows targets, but it must be installed on the target when running resulting executables.

-To obtain the name of network interfaces on windows:

-1. Run `getmac /fo csv /v` in command prompt
-2. ifname for npcap is of the format: `\Device\NPF_{538CF305-6539-480E-ACD9-BEE598E7AE8F}`

 ### Suggested Workflow